speight10/lifewaytest/README.md

 6. Favicon          I added a small image for the tab.

-Thank you for giving me this test and the time to complete it, all in all this pretty fun.
+Thank you for giving me this test and the time to complete it, all in all this was pretty fun.
 Thanks again everyone :)